Permanent Magnets and Electromagnets – Different Magnet Types Feature Different Properties

 - Magnetic strength

-Obviously by definition, permanent magnets expect to retain their magnetic strength perpetually.
+Obviously by definition, permanent magnets retain their magnetic strength perpetually.
 With very few exceptions, including exceeding maximum operating temperature, permanent magnets remain magnetized constantly.
 However, electromagnets gain or lose their magnetic properties based on the supply of electrical current.

 The magnetic strength of permanent magnets largely depends on the material make-up of the magnet.
 Their inherent physical structures dictates the maximum amount of strength based on material, size and shape.
 It is a fixed number that doesn’t change after magnetization.
 On the other hand, electromagnets see their strength fluctuate depending on the amount of current supplied.
 The same electromagnet can provide multiple magnetic strengths.